samtools/hts-specs/htsget.md

 # GA4GH service-info

 Following the [GA4GH service-info specification](https://github.com/ga4gh-discovery/ga4gh-service-info), htsget servers SHOULD also expose `/reads/service-info` and/or `/variants/service-info` metadata endpoints.
-In addition to the standard service-info fields, including `{"type": {"group": "org.ga4gh", "artifact": "htsget-TYPE", "version": "x.y.z"}}` where TYPE is either `reads` or `variants`, the response SHOULD include an `htsget` object further describing htsget-specific capabilities, with the following fields:
+In addition to the standard service-info fields, including `{"type": {"group": "org.ga4gh", "artifact": "htsget", "version": "x.y.z"}}`, the response SHOULD include an `htsget` object further describing htsget-specific capabilities, with the following fields:

 <table>

 <tr markdown="block"><td>

+`datatype`
+_optional string_
+</td><td>
+Indicates the htsget datatype category ('reads' or 'variants') served by the ticket endpoint related to this service-info endpoint.
+Use either:

+* reads
+* variants
+</td></tr>
+<tr markdown="block"><td>

 `formats`
 _optional array of strings_
 </td><td>

 List of requested `format` that can be satisfied.
-If absent, assume:
+Allowed values:

-* reads: BAM
+* reads: BAM and/or CRAM
-* variants: VCF
+* variants: VCF and/or BCF
 </td></tr>
 <tr markdown="block"><td>